UAE jails 61 Islamists in coup plot trial, rights groups protest

 Among those sentenced were academics, lawyers and members of prominent UAE families, including a cousin of the ruler of one of the seven emirates in the oil-rich federation, a longtime foe of Islamist groups seeking a role in politics and state affairs.

-Eight men were sentenced in absentia by the Federal Supreme Court to 15 years in prison, in a judgement rights groups said showed growing intolerance in the U.S.-allied Gulf Arab country.
+Eight more defendants were sentenced in absentia by the Federal Supreme Court to 15 years in prison, in a judgement denounced by human rights groups as evidence of growing intolerance in the U.S.-allied Gulf Arab country.

 "These verdicts cement the UAE's reputation as a serious abuser of basic human rights," said Nicholas McGeehan, Gulf researcher at Human Rights Watch.
 "Today's judgements mark yet another low point for the UAE's worsening human rights record."

-Alkarama, a Swiss-based Arab human rights group, called the verdicts politically driven and said they should be overturned.
+Alkarama, a Swiss-based Arab human rights group, condemned the verdicts as politically driven.

+"If the UAE wants to maintain their image of being a law-abiding member of the international community, the verdict should be quashed, they should be released immediately, and their records expunged," it said in a statement.

-State news agency WAM said that apart from those sentenced in absentia, 56 were jailed for 10 years and five for seven years, while 25 were acquitted, including all 13 women accused.
+The state news agency WAM said that apart from the eight men sentenced in absentia, 56 were jailed for 10 years and five for seven years, while 25 were acquitted, including all 13 women defendants.

-Dozens of suspected Islamists have been detained in the past year amid government worries about a spillover of Arab unrest.
+Dozens of people have been detained in a crackdown on Islamists in the past year amid heightened worries among officials about a spillover of unrest in other Arab countries.

-The trial was widely seen as an attempt to tackle what the UAE sees as a threat from the banned Muslim Brotherhood.
+The trial, which rights groups have said included "flagrant flaws" in procedure, was widely seen as an effort to tackle what the UAE says is a threat from the banned Muslim Brotherhood.

 Many of the 94 defendants belong to al-Islah, a group which the UAE says has links to Egypt's Brotherhood.
 Al-Islah denies this, but says it shares some of the Brotherhood's ideology.